Tiny Removable Jacket for Amigurumi – FREE Crochet Pattern for DIY Dolls

 Thank you so much for choosing my pattern!

-If you liked this design please consider Buying me a Coffee
+If you liked this design please consider following our Twitch Streams

 I’D LOVE TO SEE YOUR PROJECTS!
 IF YOU HAVE PROGRESS PICTURES OR WANT TO SHARE YOUR FINISHED PROJECT PLEASE TAG THE GRUMPY GRANNY ON SOCIAL MEDIA